a-p-jo/filecopy/README.md

 NOTES :

-_If this destination file does not exist, it is created.
-If it preexists, it is OVERWRITTEN !_
+_If this destination file does not exist, it is created._

-_BCP will treat arguments *exactly* in the order specified above.
-Do NOT mix it up !_
+_BCP will treat arguments *exactly* in the order specified above._

 _Any arguments beyond the first three, and the third if invalid, are ignored automatically_.